Sports and Exercise Medicine

 Current Research

-I have a strong interest in medical education research and have undertaken projects in flipped teaching and peer marking schemes.
-In terms of my discipline specific research, I focus on physical activity, diet and environmental exposures and their association with chronic disease, such as osteoarthritis, cancer and obesity, from a public health and/or spatial epidemiology perspective.
-For example, spinal cancer patients' quality of life; school environment/childhood obesity; running/knee joint health; exercise adherence; interaction between obesity, injury and physical activity for knee osteoarthritis.
-I also develop and test small area estimation techniques, largely for modelling health data (e.g. I have used spatial microsimulation modelling to estimate physical activity behaviour, adult obesity and osteoarthritis).
+My discipline specific research focuses on physical activity, diet and environmental exposures and their association with chronic disease, such as osteoarthritis, cancer and obesity, from a public health and/or spatial epidemiology perspective.
+For example, spinal cancer patients' quality of life; school environment/childhood obesity; running/knee joint health; exercise adherence; protocols to reduce lower back pain; interaction between obesity, injury and physical activity for knee osteoarthritis.

-• Timmins KE, Leech R, Batt ME, Edwards KL.
+Timmins KE, Leech R, Batt ME, Edwards KL (2017).
 Running and knee osteoarthritis: a systematic review and meta-analysis.
-American Journal of Sports Medicine (accepted 12/5/16)
+The American journal of sports medicine 45 (6), 1447-1457 doi: 10.1177/0363546516657531

 Past Research

 Modern environments do not necessarily encourage residents to have an active, healthy lifestyle.
 In fact, the sedentary option is often the easiest choice.
-Accordingly my research regarding the obesogenic environment has lead me to examine the relationship between obesity and many different aspects of the environment, including access to facilities, urbanisation, social capital, deprivation, and neighbourhood safety, as well as many behavioural aspects, such as physical activity levels, sedentary behaviour, diet in terms of consumption and expenditure.
+Accordingly, my research regarding the obesogenic environment lead me to examine the relationship between obesity and many different aspects of the environment, including access to facilities, urbanisation, social capital, deprivation, and neighbourhood safety, as well as many behavioural aspects, such as physical activity levels, sedentary behaviour, diet in terms of consumption and expenditure.

 As part of my PhD I developed SimObesity, a deterministic spatial microsimulation model that can be used to estimate health data, such as obesity prevalence or physical activity levels.
 Please get in touch if you would like to use a version.